 Before continuing further, it is worth summarizing our analysis and findings.
-We are interested in recent changes and therefore examine growth during the period 2004 to 2009, using NSS consumption expenditure data.
-We use the change in the median and mean during the period 2004 to 2009 (i.e. growth for the average person) as our standards.
-Using relative standards, with both the mean and the median standards, we find no evidence for pro-poor growth in rural or urban areas.
+We examine the period 2004 to 2009 using NSS consumption expenditure data and use the growth rate of the median and mean (i.e. growth for the average person) as our standards.
+For relative standards, with both the mean and the median standards, we find no evidence for pro-poor growth in rural or urban areas.
 Moreover, in urban areas, growth has actually been anti-poor (to be explained below) with the mean standard.
 There is no evidence for pro-poor growth for any disadvantaged caste group, except for STs in rural areas with the median standard.
 We find no evidence for pro-poor growth for the lower classes - laborers, marginal farmers and small farmers in rural areas, and casual laborers and self-employed in urban areas.
-We divide the country into poorer and richer states and find no evidence for pro-poor growth for the poorer states in both rural and urban areas.
 With absolute standards, we find evidence for anti-poor growth, both in rural and urban areas.
-Essentially, Indian growth in recent times has been biased in favor of the middle and richer groups, and not towards the poor.
-We have focused on the period 2004-5 to 2009-10 because our interest is in recent changes and the survey from 1999 is not comparable.
-Nevertheless, we have used the data from the 1993 survey to examine separately the periods 1993-2004 and 2004-5 to 2009-10.
-We do not find evidence for pro-poor growth in the former period too.
+Essentially,